 C) Instructions to jumpers and the public shall be put in positive terms to avoid misinterpretation and mistakes.

-2) Emergency service:
+2) Emergency Service

 There shall be a telephone communication link to the emergency service within 200 feet of the operation.

-p) SAFETY AND LOSS CONTROL MANAGEMENT
+p) Safety and Loss Control Management

 1) A jump master shall be designated Safety, Health and Loss Control Coordinator.
-He/she shall hold a current Red Cross first aid rating and CPR certificate or their equivalent.
+He/she shall hold a current Red Cross first aid rating and cardiopulmonary resuscitation (CPR) certificate or their equivalent.

-2) Training shall be provided to all staff relative to their present or future duties as part of the operating staff.
+2) Training, as required by Section 6000.120(c), shall be provided to all staff relative to their present or future duties as part of the operating staff.
 A record of training shall be kept available on site for review by the Department.

 3) Planned inspections shall be conducted of the site, equipment and procedures by the jump master.
 The information gathered and the reporting and investigation of incidents shall be analyzed and reviewed by management, on a regular basis.
 Procedures, equipment, rigging and structures shall be designed to reduce the likelihood of any incidents occurring, or being repeated.
 All findings shall be forwarded to the Department.